ampproject/amphtml/extensions/amp-analytics/amp-analytics.md

 Type attribute value: `colanalytics`

 Adds support for ColAnalytics.
-Additionally, Need the value for cid and host.
+Additionally, Need the value for `id` and `colurl`.

 ### comScore